Science Foundation Ireland Discover Science & Maths Award

 We hope that you and your school will participate this year, there are five steps but we think you’ll find them helpful as a new way of bringing life to science and maths in the classroom and if they are divided out between classes then it's not too onerous for anyone!

-Registration for your school’s intention to apply for a Science Foundation Ireland Discover Science & Maths Award was open from October 3rd 2016 until April 7th 2017.
-This was to give us an indication of how many schools will be participating in the coming year.
+From November 2017 until March 16th 2018 you can register your school’s intention to apply for a Science Foundation Ireland Discover Science & Maths Award here on this website.
+This is to give us an indication of how many schools will be participating in the coming year.

 Logs of Evidence